Arcky97/Pokemon-Kyrac/README.md

 Lily In The Water for helping with the story and ideas

-Zeta for helping making Maps and Events
+Zeta for helping making Maps and sprites

+AcobraYT for making the custom OST's